"Imagination is the beginning of creation.

 David Staller created GTG in 2006 in order to present work championing human rights with Bernard Shaw as an inspiration.
 He was born in Glencoe, Illinois and grew up spending time with his mother there and with his father in London.
 He studied acting and directing with Stella Adler and Uta Hagen in New York, Lee Strasberg in Los Angeles, and at RADA in London.

 As a teenager, he was in the apprentice Joffrey Ballet Company.
 He then joined the Rostropovich master 'cello class at USC.
 While studying at USC, he took script writing courses and almost immediately became 'script doctor' for several film and television production companies.
 Coming back to New York, he returned to acting, appearing in three Broadway plays, almost 50 off-Broadway plays, and many regional theatre productions.
 He was given a Drama League 'distinguished performer' citation for his performance in GASLIGHT at the Irish Repertory Theatre Company in New York.
 He has appeared in many television shows and commercials, particularly voice-overs.
 He has also had a successful career as a cabaret and concert headliner.
 He performed his one-man show, NOEL&COLE, at Carnegie Hall in 1993.
 During all of this, he continued writing and became a scriptwriter for Turner Entertainment.
+David is also a long-time member of The Actors Company Theatre in New York.

 Mr. Staller casts and directs all Project Shaw readings.
 He adapts each script, using all available versions of Shaw's scripts, notes, letters and production sketches to create the most comprehensive script for each presentation.